BEGINNINGS IN ITALY

 ART

 He has posed for several European painters and photographers.
 One of his many portraits by Spanish artist Hector De Gregorio was acquired, in 2009, by “jeweller to the stars” Theo Fennell.
 Photos depicting him are included in books by photographers Predrag Pajdic (2012), Enrico Frignani (2014) and Magnus Arrevad (2015), and, in 2014, a reportage on Ernesto, by Italian photographer Alberto Alicata, won an Honourable Mention at the International Photography Awards.
 His image and essence were used by the National Theatre of Palermo on posters, flyers, calendars and videos to advertise their 2014 season.
 Throughout 2018, a large “Nativity” by Alessandro Bazan, with Ernesto at its centre, was on display in the San Lorenzo Oratory in Palermo, in place of the famous Caravaggio, stolen in 1969.
 Portraits by photographers Angelo Macaluso and Fabio Giannetto and filmmaker Peter Harton were exhibited, in 2018 and 2019, at the Galleria Arte Moderna (Ernesto also wrote the text that accompanied the exhibition) and the Praetorian Palace in Palermo and in Copenhagen.
-Ernesto is among a group of 3D characters in Andrea Cusumano‘s “Nativity” (2021) and was portrayed, with his mother, by Wolfgang Tillmans and included in his show, at the mumok (museum of modern art) in Vienna, in 2021/22.
+He was portrayed, with his mother, by Wolfgang Tillmans and included in his show, at the mumok (museum of modern art) in Vienna, in 2021/22.
+Tomasini is one of the subjects of Andrea Cusumano‘s “Nativity” (2021) and “Nero #” (2022), a series of painted photographs, on show at the Nitsch Museum, in Austria, in early 2024.

 AWARDS